TheSeaweedMonster/SeraphAsm/README.md

 55 8B E5 8B 45 08 03 45 0C 5D C3
 ```

-These bytes represent the assembly instructions, as <br>
+These bytes represent the assembly instructions. <br>
-they can be manually written to any memory location<br>
+They can be written to any memory location<br>
 and executed.
 In this particular example we assembled<br>
 a function that adds two ints.
 Equivalent to:<br>
 ```